-New Year’s Resolution Fail Already?
-Maybe because it was Impotent & Uninspired.
+New Year’s Resolutions Often FAIL because the are Impotent & Uninspired.

-So we’re less than a month into the New Year and if you’re anything like me you’ve probably already failed to stick to your New Year’s resolutions.
-It’s almost gotten to the point that you enter into the New Year knowing that you’ll break your resolutions almost as fast as you made them.
+If you’re anything like me you’re not the best at sticking with your New Year’s resolutions.
+It’s almost gotten to the point that I enter the New Year knowing that I’ll break my resolutions almost as fast as I made them.
 Which is stupid.

-Regardless, I think I’ve figured out the 2 things that most New Year’s resolutions lack that often render them a complete waste of time.
-Keep reading if you’re interested in hearing my take on the subject…and potentially turning your resolution success rate around.
+Regardless, I think I’ve figured out 2 things that most New Year’s resolutions lack that often render them a complete waste of time.
+Keep reading if you’re interested in hearing my take on the subject … and potentially turning your resolution success rate around.

 Why New Year’s Resolutions Fail

 It’s almost like we think that if we say something that sounds good, we get credit for it and something will miraculously happen.
-But then we leave our resolutions in the mushy, non-committal land of mediocrity where more time is spent talking about what shoulda-woulda-coulda been vs. actually doing what needs to happen to make something happen.
+But then we leave our resolutions in the mushy, non-committal land of mediocrity … with more time spent talking about what shoulda-woulda-coulda been vs. actually doing what needs to happen to make something happen.

 Simply put, I believe that most New Year’s resolutions fail because they are impotent and uninspired – lacking the teeth and the heart needed to ensure that you’ll successfully see them through to the end.

-So the solution to this New Year’s resolution quandary that we often find ourselves in is obvious and two-fold:
+So the solution that I’ve found to this New Year’s resolution quandary we often find ourselves in is obvious and two-fold:

 - Give your resolution some teeth that provide you with the specificity and plan needed to pursue something, as well as the consequences if you don’t.

-- Connect your resolution to the heart behind why it is important.
+- Connect your resolution to the heart behind why it’s important.
 In other words, articulate and own what’s at stake if you don’t make a change.

 How to Gain Greater New Year’s Resolution Success